InterGalactic946/WISC-S25-MIPS-CPU/README.md

 ```
 ### Description:
 - Synthesizes the design to a Synopsys 32-nm Cell Library.
-- Generates: a compilation log file, min/max delay reports, an area report, a `.vg` file (netlist), and a `.sdc` file (timing constraints).
+- Generates: a compilation log file, power/max delay reports, an area report, a `.vg` file (netlist), and a `.sdc` file (timing constraints).
-- Automatically runs only if source files or the synthesis script have been updated.

 ### Output Files:
 - `cpu_area.syn.txt`(Area Report)